Eurus-J-Zhang/ProjectExperience/MineSweeper_final/README.md

 # Introduction of this program

-This is the individual program of a course that gives us hands-on experience with JavaFX.
-Here, I further developed Minesweeper with a focus on more interactive functions, which includes timing, mouse left-click, right-click, keyboard entering and dragging.
+This is the individual project on experiencing JavaFX.
+Here, I further developed Minesweeper with a focus on more interactive functions, which include timing, mouse left-click, right-click, keyboard entering and dragging.

 The detailed functions are described as follow:
 1. Press Enter in the text field to open a new window